 The most desirable neighborhoods in Johannesburg are in the north of the city, including suburbs like Dunkeld, Hyde Park, Houghton, Illovo, Inanda, Melrose, Parkhurst, Parktown, Parkview, Sandhurst, Saxonwold and Westcliff.
 Nelson Mandela has a house in Houghton.

-A two-bedroom apartment in the northern suburbs of Johannesburg will cost around USD 170,000, while a three-bedroom apartment costs around USD 280,000.
-Renting an apartment in Johannesburg, on average, costs somewhere between USD 900 to USD 2,500 per month.
+A two-bedroom apartment in the northern suburbs of Johannesburg will cost around USD 234,000, while a three-bedroom apartment costs around USD 315,000.
+Renting an apartment in Johannesburg, on average, costs somewhere between USD 1,800 to USD 2,400 per month, depending on whether it has 2 or 3 bedrooms.

-But apartments and houses in Cape Town return poor rental yields, ranging from 3.27% to 4.97%.
-A 120 sq. m. apartment located in any of these neighborhoods will cost around USD 480,000 to buy.
-A bigger apartment, say of 220 sq. m., will cost more than a million US dollars.
+But apartments and houses in Cape Town return relatively poor rental yields, ranging from 4.08% to 6.38% for apartments, and 3.91% to 4.05% for houses.
+A 120 sq. m. apartment located in any of these neighborhoods will cost around USD 490,000 to buy.
+A bigger apartment, say of 300 sq. m., will cost nearly one and a half million US dollars.

-So the moral is simple Ė own a property in Johannesburg.
-But if you visit Cape Town, you should rent.
+So the moral is simple – own a property in Johannesburg, especially an apartment - you'll earn good returns when you let it out.
+But if you visit Cape Town, you might consider renting rather than buying.

 Inheritance: Estate duty on inheritance is levied at 20% of the dutiable amount of the estate.
 Dutiable amount is equal to the value of the estate less ZAR3,500,000 (US$424,994).